MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 This article outlines several processes that are aimed at mitigating the possibility of an RAG-based chat system being exploited or compromised. _Red-teaming_ plays a crucial role in ensuring that the mitigations are effective.
 Red-teaming involves simulating the actions of a potential adversary to uncover potential weaknesses or vulnerabilities in the application.
 This approach is especially vital in addressing the significant risk of jailbreaking.

 Developers need to rigorously assess RAG-based chat system safeguards under various guideline scenarios to effectively test and verify them.
-This not only ensures robustness but also helps you fine-tune the system’s responses to adhere strictly to defined ethical standards and operational procedures.
+This approach not only ensures robustness, but also helps you fine-tune the system’s responses to strictly adhere to defined ethical standards and operational procedures.

 ## Final considerations for application design

 Here's a short list of things to consider and other takeaways from this article that might affect your application design decisions:

-- Acknowledge the non-deterministic nature of generative AI in your design, planning for variability in outputs and setting up mechanisms to ensure consistency and relevance in responses.
+- Acknowledge the nondeterministic nature of generative AI in your design, planning for variability in outputs and setting up mechanisms to ensure consistency and relevance in responses.
 - Assess the benefits of preprocessing user prompts against the potential increase in latency and costs.
 Simplifying or modifying prompts before submission might improve response quality but could add complexity and time to the response cycle.
 - Investigate strategies for parallelizing LLM requests to enhance performance.
 This approach might reduce latency but requires careful management to avoid increased complexity and potential cost implications.